 Right across from the current farm sits Westminster Avenue Elementary, a school that already has a thriving outdoor education program and beautiful gardens.
 Through Friends of Westminster and a dedicated crew of Master Gardeners and community volunteers, the WE Garden “seed‑to‑table” program has been teaching students how to grow food, care for plants, and understand where their meals come from.
 It is an outdoor classroom in the truest sense: hands in soil, eyes on pollinators, and kids learning science by living it.

-That’s what makes this moment feel like kismet: Geri Miller, LA County/UC Davis Master Gardener and founder of The Cook’s Garden, is working with Westminster’s principal on a plan to relocate the animal sanctuary onto school grounds as a dedicated, rodent‑ and predator‑proof sanctuary run.
-The proposed design includes a coop, a bunny bungalow, a foster area for new rescues, storage, and a partially covered structure that doubles as an outdoor life‑science classroom.
-Think butterfly labs, egg incubation, and year‑round science lessons beneath heat lamps and shade.
+That’s what makes this moment feel like kismet: Geri Miller, LA County/UC Davis Master Gardener and founder of The Cook’s Garden, is working with Westminster’s principal on a plan to relocate the animal sanctuary onto school grounds as a dedicated, rodent and predator‑proof sanctuary run.
+The proposed design includes a chicken coop, a duck habitat and pond, a bunny bungalow, a foster area for new rescues and wildfire evacuees, storage, and a partially covered structure that doubles as an outdoor life‑science classroom.
 These are the kinds of hands‑on experiences that turn “science class” into “I want to be a scientist.”

 Sprawling, alive, and fully woven into the school day, Westminster’s gardens turn science into something kids can touch, grow, and experience in real time.